-As of the date of this statement, the ARMC comprises three (3) Non-Executive Directors, with majority being Independent Directors including the Chairman.
-The ARMC Chairman is not the

-Chairman of the Board.
+As of the date of this statement, the ARMC comprises three (3) Non-Executive Directors, with a majority being Independent Directors including the Chairman.
+The ARMC Chairman is not the Chairman of the Board.
 All the members are financially literate, they possess the appropriate level of expertise and experience and have sufficient understanding of the Group business and are able to objectively review, analyse, challenge and make recommendations on matters under the purview of the ARMC including the financial reporting process.
 None of the ARMC members were former audit partners who are required to observe a cooling-off period of at least three (3) years before being appointed.
 Details of the composition and responsibilities of the ARMC are set out in the Audit & Risk Management Committee Report.

-In May 2021, the Board reviewed and reconstituted the composition of the ARMC in line with the best practices recommended in the MCCG.
-The Board also via the NRC, evaluated the performance and effectiveness of the ARMC for FY2021 and is satisfied that the ARMC and its members have been able to discharge their functions, duties and responsibilities in accordance with the ARMC's Terms of Reference.
+The Board via the NRC, evaluated the performance and effectiveness of the ARMC for FY2022 and is satisfied that the ARMC and its members have been able to discharge their functions, duties and responsibilities in accordance with the ARMC's Terms of Reference.